jtackaberry/flexrouter/README.md

 ### Hacking code

-First download and install [Sublime Text 3](http://www.sublimetext.com/3), and then download and install Nils Liberg's excellent [SublimeKSP](http://nilsliberg.se/ksp/) plugin for ST3.
+First download and install [Sublime Text 3](http://www.sublimetext.com/3), and then download and install the [SublimeKSP](https://github.com/nojanath/SublimeKSP#installation) plugin for ST3.

-While you're there, click the donate button and buy Nils a coffee for his efforts because there's no way I'd have avoided gouging out my eyes at the abomination that is KSP were it not for Nils' KSP extensions.
+While you're at it, visit [Nils Liberg's page for the original SublimeKSP](http://nilsliberg.se/ksp/) and click the donate button to buy Nils a coffee for his original work because there's no way I'd have avoided gouging out my eyes at the abomination that is KSP were it not for Nils' KSP extensions.

-Clone this repository, and open the KSP scripts under src/ within ST3.
+Clone the FlexRouter repository, and open the KSP scripts under src/ within ST3.

-Use SublimeKSP to compile flexrouter.ksp (see SublimeKSP's README.md for details) and paste the contents of the clipboard (which gets automagically populated by SublimeKSP) into Kontakt as per the installations steps above.
+Use SublimeKSP to compile flexrouter.ksp (F5 by default -- see SublimeKSP's README.md for details) and paste the contents of the clipboard (which gets automagically populated by SublimeKSP) into Kontakt as per the installations steps above.

 If you want to contribute changes back to FlexRouter, please use the usual GitHub workflow: fork this repository and send me a pull request.
 Please don't be offended by scrutiny and nitpicking on any contributed code. :)